LUK34/ASK-DCA/README.md

 - **Contains:** Everything defined in the image + a writable layer.
 - **Analogy:** Like a dish cooked using the recipe.
 - **Lifecycle:** Create → Start → Run → Stop → Remove
+- Whenever a docker image runs -> docker container is created.
+Docker container is assigned a unique identifier called **UUID**.
+- **UUID** is used to identify the docker container among others.
+- UUID is difficult for humans to understand.
+So docker also allow us to supply container names.
+- By default, if we do not specify the continaer name, docker supplies randomly generated name from 2 words, joined by an underscore.

 ### Docker hub:
 - https://hub.docker.com/